ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

     the research?

 - **Class Participation**
-  - [ ] Did the student regularly attend the weekly class sessions?
+  - [ ] The student regularly attended the weekly class sessions
-  - [ ] Did the student actively participate in the in-person class discussions?
+  - [ ] The student actively participated in the weekly in-person class discussions
-  - [ ] Did the student actively participate in the online discussions in Discord?
+  - [ ] The student actively participated in the online discussions in Discord

 - **Process Commitment**
-  - [ ] Did the student frequently complete activities on time according to the course schedule?
+  - [ ] The student frequently completed activities on time according to the course schedule
-  - [ ] Did the student suggest ways in which to improve the research process?
+  - [ ] The student suggested ways in which to improve or gave feedback on the course's research process
-  - [ ] Did the student ask and/or answer questions from their peers?
+  - [ ] The student asked and/or answered questions from their peers
+  - [ ] The student demonstrated growth in their knowledge of their research topic
+  - [ ] The student demonstrated growth in their ability to conduct research in computer science

 - **Thesis Presentation**
   - [ ] Did the student submit the final version of their slides one week in